webda2l/symfony-docs/routing.rst

     blog_show         ANY      ANY      ANY    /blog/{slug}
     ----------------  -------  -------  -----  --------------------------------------------

+    # pass this option to also display all the defined route aliases
+    $ php bin/console debug:router --show-aliases

+    # pass this option to only display routes that match the given HTTP method
+    # (you can use the special value ANY to see routes that match any method)
+    $ php bin/console debug:router --method=GET
+    $ php bin/console debug:router --method=ANY

+    # pass the option more than once to display the routes that match all the given methods
+    $ php bin/console debug:router --method=GET --method=PATCH

+.. versionadded:: 7.3

+    The ``--method`` option was introduced in Symfony 7.3.

 Pass the name (or part of the name) of some route to this argument to print the route details: